roykho/woocommerce-geolocation-based-products/readme.txt

 == Upgrade Notice ==

+= 1.3.2 =
+* Fixed - Related, crosssell and upsell products were not hiding

 = 1.3.1 =
 * Fixed - Suppress error when geoip API returning an error at times
 * Fixed - Category widget count sometimes displays a warning when debug is on

 == Changelog ==

+= 1.3.2 | 09-13-2015 =
+* Fixed - Related, crosssell and upsell products were not hiding

 = 1.3.1 | 07-11-2015 =
 * Fixed - Suppress error when geoip API returning an error at times